Bridging Loans: What They Are & How To Get One

 P2P bridging loans exist but on a very small scale.
 It can be done on certain peer-to-peer platforms, but it’s important to speak with a whole-of-market advisor like the ones we work with before you proceed, to make sure you’re getting the best deal.

-There are a number of possible alternatives to bridging loans that borrowers could consider, but whether they are viable depends on how much time you have to play with, and how much you need to borrow.
+There are several possible alternatives to bridging loans that borrowers could consider, but whether they are viable depends on how much time you have to play with, and how much you need to borrow.

 Here are a few of the other potential options…